Blog

 The average cost to buy and install a water heater in Dallas / Fort Worth, TX is $1,915 to $3,925, which is slightly lower than the national US average of $1,998 to $3,906.

-DFW’s competitive pricing is a reflection of the widespread access to natural gas and electrical infrastructure.
+DFW’s competitive pricing reflects the widespread availability of natural gas and electrical infrastructure.

 Key Takeaway: DFW water heater costs range from $1,915 to $3,925 for purchase and installation, which is lower than the US average.